An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Working with File Paths

-The os.path and pathlib modules let you manipulate file paths in an OS-agnostic way, ensuring your code runs consistently across Windows, macOS, and Linux, where path structures differ.
+The os.path and pathlib modules let you manipulate file paths in an OS-agnostic way, ensuring your code runs consistently across Windows, macOS, and Linux, where path structures differ (backslashes vs. forward slashes).

 import os